Savings .com.au

 What is a secured car loan?

-A secured car loan is a car loan where the lender uses an asset (the car you're buying) as security against the loan.
-This means that if you fail to meet your repayments, the lender has the right to sell or repossess the asset in order to recuperate its funds.
-Because of this, secured car loans often have lower interest rates, as the borrower is deemed to be less of a risk to the lender.
+A secured car loan is one where the lender uses an asset (in most cases, the car you're buying) as security against the loan.
+This means that if you fail to meet your repayments, the lender has the right to sell or repossess the car in a bid to recuperate its funds.

-You do have the option to use another asset as collateral if you wish such as term deposits, property, or high-cost items (e.g. jewellery) - it doesn't always have to be your car.
+As a borrower, you may also have the option of using another asset as security, such as term deposits, property, or other high-cost items (e.g. jewellery) - it doesn't always have to be your car.

 How to compare secured car loan lenders and rates

-You'll need to decide whether you're opting for a fixed interest rate or a variable interest rate.
-With a fixed rate, your interest rate will stay the same for the duration of your car loan term, whereas a variable rate can fluctuate at any time so your repayments could go up or down.
+While you're comparing rates, you'll also need to decide whether to go for a fixed or variable interest rate.
+A fixed rate means your interest rate will stay the same for the duration of your loan term.
+This can be useful if you're sticking to a budget or wanting to be sure exactly what payments you'll be making for the life of the loan.
+A variable rate can fluctuate at any time, so your repayments could go up or down.

 Loan term

-Typically, the longer the loan term, the smaller the monthly repayments.
-However, this usually means you'll end up paying more in interest charges.
+Typically, the longer the loan term, the smaller the monthly repayments although this usually means you'll end up paying more in interest charges.
 If you want to save as much as you can on interest and also want to pay off the car loan as soon as possible, a shorter loan term may be a better option.

 Features

-Some lenders offer handy features to help pay off your car loan sooner and thus pay less interest, such as the ability to make fee-free extra repayments.
-If you think you'll have the capacity to put some more money towards your loan, then make sure the lender you choose has this option available (without penalties incurred).
+Some lenders offer handy features to help you pay off your car loan sooner and, thus, pay less interest such as the ability to make fee-free extra repayments.
+If you think you may have the capacity to put some more money towards your loan, it's wise to choose a lender that offers this option (without penalties incurred).

-Another feature you may want is a redraw facility.
-This allows you to redraw your extra repayments from your car loan in the case of an emergency.
-Keep in mind that some lenders may charge fees associated with car loan redraws.
+Another feature you may want to consider is a redraw facility.
+This allows you to redraw any extra repayments from your car loan in case of an emergency.
+Keep in mind though that some lenders may charge associated fees for this.

 What are the pros and cons of a secured car loan?